Young People and Families

-These young people may be communicating to us in-directly and unconsciously through their behaviour.
+These Children and Young people may be communicating to us in-directly and unconsciously through their play and behaviour.
 For example, they may appear anxious or withdrawn, others may hit out at others or hurt themselves.

-Through our natural ability to play and create, Dramatherapy offers a different language and way to express ourselves and make sense of our feelings, thoughts and experiences.
+Dramatherapy engages children and young people through their natural ability to play, imagine and create.
+This offers them a different language and a safe way to express and make sense of feelings, thoughts and experiences.